Zero-Dynamics/ccminer/README.txt

                           x16r        use to mine Raven
                           x16s        use to mine Pigeon and Eden x17         use to mine X17
-                          vanilla     use to mine Vanilla (Blake256)
-                          veltor      use to mine VeltorCoin
-                          whirlpool   use to mine Joincoin
-                          wildkeccak  use to mine Boolberry (Stratum only) zr5         use to mine ZiftrCoin
+                          zr5         use to mine ZiftrCoin

   -d, --devices         gives a comma separated list of CUDA device IDs